NasrinHaghighi/hackernews-app/README.md

 # In this project:
   -This Project uses contexAPI, useReducer.
-  -fetch the list pf news depend of user keyword
+  -fetch the list of news depend of user keyword from APi.